sketch7770/supply-chain-performance-profitability-analysis/README.md

 Project Outcome:
 The dashboard provides a comprehensive view of supply chain performance by combining operational, financial, customer, and product analytics into a single interactive report.
 The analysis helps identify delivery risks, high-performing regions, profitable product categories, and customer behavior patterns, enabling more informed business decision-making.

+Due to dataset size limitations, the original dataset is not included in this repository.
+A sample Dataset of 1000 rows is uploaded .